 This procedure aims to provide a quick process that is proportionate to the concerns being raised.
 There is a strong focus on staff having the power to deal with concerns as soon as possible.
-The Fitness to Practise Procedure has an informal stage, a formal stage and a review stage (see the flowchart).
+The Fitness to Practise Procedure has an informal stage, a three-step formal stage followed by the review stage (see the flowchart).